Club Drugs: An Epidemic of Illegal and Deadly Substances

 - Consuming drugs despite awareness of their negative health effects

 - Needing larger or more frequent doses to reach the desired effect

 - Irritability, pain, or discomfort when stopping drug use

-Only qualified psychiatrists can make a diagnosis of club drug use disorder or other mental disorders.
+Only qualified addiction and mental health workers can make a diagnosis of club drug use disorder or other mental disorders.
 If you or someone you know may be at risk from a substance disorder, immediately contact a psychiatrist or other qualified treatment specialist to learn more.

 What Are the Risks of Using Club Drugs?

 Club drugs are associated with a wide variety of risks, not just due to the effects of individual drugs, but also due to the way club drugs tend to be used.
 It’s common for users to combine drugs or take extremely concentrated doses unintentionally.
 Some commonly associated risks of the long-term use of club drugs include:

 - Panic attacks

 - Damage to the liver, kidneys, and central nervous system